← Back to All Blog Posts

 5. Auto dispatch

-Manually assigning deliveries and dispatching drivers are time-consuming tasks and are also prone to error.
-After all, dispatchers cannot account for the many factors affecting delivery times in determining the best-suited driver for each delivery.
+Manually assigning deliveries and dispatching drivers is time-consuming and prone to error.
+Dispatchers can’t account for the many factors affecting delivery times in determining the service unit and driver that’s best for each delivery.

-In contrast, leveraging auto-dispatch technology allows dispatchers to find the right driver for each new assignment.
+Leveraging auto-dispatch technology allows dispatchers to almost instantly fit the right driver to each new assignment.
 Dispatching the right driver at the right time and place will help reduce operating costs.

 6. Capture proof of delivery electronically

-Capturing proof of delivery gives you a clear record of who signed for the package, when the drivers delivered or where they were dropped off.
-Giving your drivers the ability to capture signatures, photos, notes, and more paves the way for better records management on deliveries.
+Capturing electronic proof of delivery gives you a clear record of who signed for the package, when and where it was delivered.
+Giving your drivers the ability to capture signatures, photos, notes, and more paves the way for better records management.
 This, in turn, will provide you with the data your company needs in identifying pain points, verifying delivery, and improving your last mile operations.

-Last mile logistics may be costly—but there are best practices your company can adopt to reduce costs.
-Technology plays a crucial role in optimizing last mile costs, and the right solutions have the power to allow your business to gain real-time visibility, optimize routes, capture proof of delivery, automate dispatching and assignment, and reduce paperwork.
+Last mile logistics is costly but there are best practices your company can adopt to reduce costs.
+Technology plays a crucial role in optimizing last mile costs, and the right solutions—those with robust AI embedded in their core functionality—have the power to give your business real-time visibility, optimize routes, capture proof of delivery, automate dispatching and assignment, and reduce paperwork.
 The result?
-True, end-to-end logistics optimization.
+True, end-to-end logistics optimization that reduces costs and enables profit.

 You may also like